opasche/ExtremalCausalModelling/README.md

-# ExtremalCausalModelling
-Repository for the paper: "Causal Modelling of Heavy-Tailed Variables and Confounders with Application to River Flow".
+# Causal Modelling of Heavy-Tailed Variables and Confounders with Application to River Flow

+Repository for the homonym paper, by O. C. Pasche, V. Chavez-Demoulin and A. C. Davidon.

+**... will be updated soon ...**